elastic/kibana/rfcs/text/0017_url_service.md

  */
 interface IShortUrlClient {
   /**
-   * Create a new short URL from URL generator.
+   * Create a new short URL using a locator.
    *
-   * @param urlGeneratorId ID of the URL generator.
-   * @param state State object to provide to the URL generator.
+   * @param locator Locators to use for URL construction.
+   * @param params Locator params.
    * @param slug Optionally, provide a custom slug (ID) of the short URL.
+   *             This can be a human-readable URL slug of this short UR.
    */
-  create(
-    urlGeneratorId: string,
-    state: unknown,
-    slug?: string
-  ): Promise<{ slug: string; url: URL }>;
+  create<P>(locator: Locator<P>, params: P, slug?: string): Promise<ShortUrl>;

   /**
    * Delete a short URL.